beibarys-learner/java-basics/src/kz/java/lessons/part1continue/Readme.md

 ```

 In Java, `var` is still a specific type defined at compile time.
 Javascript allows take any type at runtime.

+## Reviewing the scope

+1. Local variables - In scope from declaration to the end of the block
+2. Method parameters - In scope for the duration of method
+3. Instance variables - in scope from declaration until the object is eligible for garbage collection.
+4. Class variables - in scope from declaration until the program ends

+## Destroying the objects

+All objects in Java are stored in program memory's heap.

+Garbage collection - process of automatically freeing memory on the heap by deleting objects that are no longer reachable in your program.